Anna Suda: Personal life

 Sudanna is known for her flashy hair colors.
 In an interview with the online magazine FNMNL she mentioned that after debuting with E-girls and entering the entertainment industry as a teenager, she felt pressured to conform to feminine standards and "look as neat as an actress".
 However, this made her feel uncomfortable since she had always preferred individuality.
 In order to break through her shell she started wearing street wear and dyeing her hair in flashy colors.
 At that time, people around her didn't accept this style, saying she shouldn't have that kind of hair color or that she should "dress more like a girl".
 Despite the opposition, Sudanna did not quit.
-For this reason she also wants to encourage young girls to pursue self-expression and not to feel shy about it.
+For this reason, she also wants to encourage young girls to pursue self-expression and not to feel shy about it.

+Marriage

+On March 22, 2023, Sudanna registered her marriage to a non-celebrity man after dating for over two years.
+She revealed that they had met in a party and soon became friends which later developed into a romantic relationship.
+The couple held their wedding ceremony on May 5, 2024.

+In October 2024, Suda announced through her official social media account that she was expecting the couple's first child.
+She later gave birth to a son on March 29, 2025.